 The first board of trustees was sworn into office on January 15, 1965, and the name “Wilkes Community College” was officially adopted on that date.
 Dr. Howard E. Thompson, the college’s first president, served from March 5, 1965 to June 30, 1977.
 He was followed by Dr. David E. Daniel, July 1, 1977 to April 2, 1989; Dr. H. Edwin Beam, interim president, April 3, 1989 to July 16, 1989; Dr. James R. Randolph, July 17, 1989 to July 7, 1995; Dr. Swanson Richards, interim president, July 8, 1995 to February 29, 1996; Dr. Gordon G. Burns, Jr., March 3, 1996 to June 1, 2014; Morgan Francis, acting president, June 2, 2014 to June 30, 2014; and Dr. Jeffrey Alan Cox, the college’s current president who assumed duties on July 1, 2014.
 In 1990, the Board of Trustees was expanded to include two trustees from each of Alleghany (1974) and Ashe (1975) counties; making a total of 16 trustees plus the Student Government Association president, who serves in an ex-officio capacity.

 Wilkes Community College first offered apprenticeship training courses in September 1965.
 Part-time business technology programs began in December 1965.
-The first one-year diploma program, Practical Nurse Education, began March 7, 1966.
+The first one-year diploma program, Practical Nurse Education, began on March 7, 1966.
 On September 15, 1966, students were admitted to full-time status in the Associate in Arts and Associate in Applied Science Degree programs.
-The college now offers 35 degree programs along with a range of continuing education and basic skills courses.
+The college now offers 39+ degree programs, along with a range of continuing education and basic skills courses.

-The new Stone Culinary Center was dedicated on August 27, 2018.
-The facility includes a hot lab, cold lab, bake lab, library, office space, and a dining room that gives students restaurant-style practical experience in setup, preparation, and service of meals.
+The Stone Culinary Center, dedicated on August 27, 2018, includes a hot lab, cold lab, bake lab, library, office space, and a dining room that gives students restaurant-style practical experience in setup, preparation, and service of meals.